Museum of Riverside

 The cultural collections at the Museum of Riverside provide a look into the diversity of our community and the cultural history of the region.

 The Anthropology, Archival, History, and Natural History collections are preserved for future generations through proper storage, collections information management policies, and procedures.
+The collections’ holdings are diverse and vast, spanning many periods of time and types of collections.
 A collections management software provides a comprehensive database utilized for all collections related information and activities.

 Care, preservation, and maintenance of the Museum’s three historic structures are guided by appropriate historic preservation practices.
 Historic preservation professionals identify the preservation needs to ensure the structures preservation for future generations.